ali55on/minigrep/README.md

 ## minigrep

 A grep in Rust.
-Study project of “the book” - The Rust Programming Language.
+Study project of “the book” - The Rust Programming Language

 https://github.com/w-a-gomes/minigrep